Central Bureau of Investigation: Priyadarshini Mattoo murder case

 In this case Santosh Kumar Singh, the alleged murderer of a 25-year-old law student, was acquitted for what the judge called "deliberate inaction" by the investigating team.
 The accused was the son of a high-ranking officer in the Indian Police Service, the reason for the CBI's involvement.
 The 1999 judgment noted that "the influence of the father of the accused has been there".
 Embarrassed by the judgment, CBI Director R. K. Raghavan appointed two special directors (P. C. Sharma and Gopal Achari) to study the judgement.
 The CBI appealed the verdict in Delhi High Court in 2000, and the court issued a warrant for the accused.
 The CBI applied for an early hearing in July 2006; in October the High Court found Singh guilty of rape and murder, sentencing him to death.

 Sister Abhaya

 This case concerns 27 March 1992 death of a nun who was found in a water well in the Saint Pius X convent hostel in Kottayam, Kerala.
 Five CBI investigations have failed to yield any suspects.
 The case was solved finally in December 2020 where the Main Accused were sentenced to life imprisonment by The Kerala High Court.

 Sohrabuddin case

-The CBI has been accused of supporting the ruling Indian National Congress against its opposition, the Bharatiya Janata Party.
-The CBI is investigating the Sohrabuddin case in Gujarat; Geeta Johri, also investigating the case, claimed that the CBI is pressuring her to falsely implicate former Gujarat minister Amit Shah.
+In 2010, the Supreme Court transferred to the CBI the investigation into the alleged 2005 fake encounter killing of Sohrabuddin Sheikh, his wife Kauser Bi, and witness Tulsiram Prajapati by Gujarat Police.
+The CBI arrested then Gujarat Minister of State for Home Amit Shah in July 2010 on charges of murder and conspiracy; Shah received bail in October 2010 and was formally discharged by a special CBI court in December 2014 for lack of evidence.

+Gujarat CID officer Geeta Johri alleged in 2010 that the CBI was pressuring her to falsely implicate Shah, claiming the probe was politically motivated by the Congress-led central government against the BJP-ruled Gujarat government.

+In December 2018, a special CBI court in Mumbai acquitted all 22 accused (including senior police officers), citing insufficient evidence and hostile witnesses.
+In October 2025, the CBI informed the Bombay High Court that it would not challenge the acquittals.